ShahriarDipu/ShahriarDipu/README.md

 </p>

-❤️ I enjoy programming and sharing knowledge
+❤️ I enjoy programming and building SaaS solutions to solve real-world problems.
 💻 Most used line of code: `console.log("hello world")`
 🤝 Open to collaboration on MERN projects
-🤖 Curious about **Agentic AI** and its role in building intelligent, future-ready web applications.
+🤖 Curious about **Agentic AI** and its role in building intelligent,web applications.